davegutz/myStateOfCharge/SOC_Photon/README.md

 Can run 500 W discharge using flood light plugged into inverter Can run 500 W charge from alternator DC-DC converter (breaker under hood; start engine)

+### Calibrating mV - A

+You need a clamping ammeter.
+Basic.
+Best way to get the slope of the conversion.
+A 100A/.075V shunt is nominally 1333 A/V.

+Do a discharge-charge cycle to get a good practical value for the bias of the conversion.
+Calculate integral of A over cycle and get endpoint to match start point.
+This will also provide a good estimate for battery capacity to populate the model.
+(R1 visible easily).

+PI tracking filter should be used to get rid of drift of small A measurement.

+>13.7 V is decent approximation for SoC>99.7

+The ADS module is delicate (ESD and handling).
+I burned one out by accidentally touching terminals to back of OLED board.
+I now mount the OLED board carefully off to the side.
+Will need a hobby box to contain the final device.

 ### ASD 1015 12-bit

 - HiLetgo ADS1015 12 Bit Analog to Digital Development Board ADC Converter Module ADC Development Board for Arduino